auroraGPT-ANL/questions-ui/README.md

 To access the site, you'll need to [ssh to the CELS GCE environment](https://help.cels.anl.gov/docs/linux/ssh/).

+The deployment at ANL has a simple PHP based proxy server to relay requests to the backend hosted on GCE.
+You can find the source for this `/nfs/pub_html/gce/projects/auroragptquestions/index.php` and the Apache access control file in  `/nfs/pub_html/gce/projects/auroragptquestions/.htaccess`

 From there you can `ssh $USER@agpt-questions-vmw-01` to access the VM.
 The app itself is deployed in `/app`

 The deployment is administered using a service account `agpt` without privileges.